nuxeo/FunkLoad/README.txt

   fl-credential-ctl --help

-See the demo/cmf folder for example of credential configuration file.
+See the funkload-demo/cmf example for a credential configuration file.

 Monitor server